 When I arrived at the surgical center for the procedure, every step was explained to me, especially the dilator therapy.
 I was never in any pain, and even after I woke up from the procedure, I never felt the large dilator in place.

 When I saw the largest dilator for the first time, I was so happy that I was able to achieve this first step with no anxiety.
 I quickly learned how to take the dilators in and out before I went home, and continued to use them for the first night.
 Using the dilators is not easy.
 It can feel very messy and sore at times, but it was never anything close to any pain I had experienced before the procedure.

-When the botulinum toxin had taken effect after a week, I was able to use the larger dilators so easily, even in the bathroom at work.
+When the medication had taken effect after a week, I was able to use the larger dilators so easily, even in the bathroom at work.
 Working with the largest dilators really helped me in progressing to intercourse.
-About a month after the botulinum toxin injections I attempted intercourse for the first time, with a new guy, and was so happy that I had very little pain, just some burning and stretching, especially upon initial penetration.
+About a month after the injections I attempted intercourse for the first time, with a new guy, and was so happy that I had very little pain, just some burning and stretching, especially upon initial penetration.